Custom eLearning Solutions

 Example:

-A fifteen‑minute module for assistant editors and digital imaging technicians teaches color management for dailies.
+Build bench strength for new products, tools, and workflows without slowing day-to-day operations.
 An interactive timeline explains lookup tables, ACES basics, and monitor checks, complemented by practice clips.
-Learners receive a downloadable checklist for their equipment carts.
+Employees receive a downloadable checklist for their equipment carts.

 Problem-Solving Activities